You hit 1 million views on a TikTok video. Now the question: how much money did that actually make you?

 YouTube pays 3–10x more per view than TikTok.
 But there's a reason creators don't just abandon TikTok for YouTube: TikTok's algorithm makes it dramatically easier to accumulate those views.
 A brand-new TikTok account can realistically hit 1M views on its first video.
 On YouTube, that essentially never happens without an existing audience or external promotion.

 The smart strategy is to use both.
-Build your audience on TikTok where growth is fastest, then funnel viewers to YouTube where monetization is strongest.
+Build your audience on TikTok where growth is fastest, then funnel viewers to YouTube where monetization is strongest — see our guide on when YouTube starts paying you for the full timeline.
 Repurpose your best TikTok content as YouTube Shorts (for discovery) and expand hits into long-form YouTube videos (for revenue).
+A TikTok scheduling tool helps you stay consistent across both platforms.
 For a deeper look at YouTube earnings, see our guide on how much YouTube pays for 1,000 views.

 If you're posting across multiple platforms, a social media scheduling tool can help you publish to TikTok, YouTube, Instagram, and more from one dashboard — saving hours each week on manual cross-posting.